NCAR/CUPiD/docs/addingnotebookstocollection.md

 ---
 **If you want to run your notebook through the `CUPiD` workflow yourself, follow the rest of the instructions:**

-4. Move your new diagnostic notebook to the folder called `examples/nblibrary`.
+4. Move your new diagnostic notebook to the folder called `nblibrary`.

 5. Open `config.yml`.
 First, add your new notebook (as its name, minus the `.ipynb`) to the list of notebooks that will be computed (`compute_notebooks`).
 The notebooks will be executed in the order they are listed here.
 For example: